camptocamp/build-debian-cloud/README.rst

 It creates a vanilla debian squeeze machine image, no latent logfiles no .bash_history or even apt package cache.
 The machine configuration this script creates has been thoroughly tested.

+*This script is only tested on debian squeeze.*
+*You will need an EC2 server to run this bootstrapper.*

 Features
 --------
 AMI features